 under Gaussian mixture models with probability $1- \exp \left( - \frac{\bar{s}}{\sigma} \right) - o(1)$ and

 for some constant $C^{\prime}$ under sub-Gaussian mixture models with probability $1-\exp(-0.08 n)$.

-Under the Gaussian mixture setting, our result and \citet{loffler2021optimality} have the same exponential misclustering error format but \citet{loffler2021optimality} have the optimal coefficient in the exponent.
-Under the sub-Gaussian mixture setting, our result shows an exponential misclustering rate while \citet{loffler2021optimality} has a polynomial form.
+Under the Gaussian mixture setting, our result and \cite{loffler2021optimality} have the same exponential misclustering error format but \cite{loffler2021optimality} have the optimal coefficient in the exponent.
+Under the sub-Gaussian mixture setting, our result shows an exponential misclustering rate while \cite{loffler2021optimality} have only a polynomial rate.